Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the large family car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Renault-engineered powertrain under the hood, a 4-cylinder, 8-valves 120hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 136hp engine designed by Peugeot.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, when it comes to weight, a factor that most people underestimate, Citroen C5 offers a considerable difference of 10% more metal.
+On the other hand, taking kerb weight as an important factor into account, Citroen C5 offers a considerable difference of 10% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, when all the models are taken into account.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, when all the models are taken into account.
 These are the results of an independent reasearch, while our visitors describe reliability of Renault with an average rating of 4.2, and models under the Citroen badge with 4.0 out of 5.
-Independent research findings rank Laguna as average reliability-wise, and C5 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Laguna rank it on average as 4.3, while the one under the competitor's bonnet gets 4.2 out of 5.
+Some independent research have also placed Laguna as average reliability-wise, and C5 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Laguna rank it on average as 4.3 out of 5, exactly the same as the other one.

 Performance & Fuel economyRenault is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 202 kilometers per hour, 3km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.8 liters of fuel per 100 kilometers (49 mpg), in combined cycle.